Temperature control: food safety tips

 What you need to do

-• aim to keep the coldest part of your fridge between 0 degrees Celcius and 5 degrees Celcius (32 degrees Fahrenheit and 41 degrees Fahrenheit)
+• aim to keep the coldest part of your fridge between 0 degrees Celsius and 5 degrees Celsius (32 degrees Fahrenheit and 41 degrees Fahrenheit)

 • keep a fridge thermometer in the coldest part and check the temperature regularly